 - An experienced, local mountain guide with extensive knowledge of the area

 - Two days of alpine rock climbing

 - Alpine kit, crampons, harness, ice axe, and helmet (can be rented for $25.00 per day)

 How fit do I need to be?

-Minimum experience is strong hiking and or scrambling experience.
-This course suits all levels of climbers from beginner to advanced and a great way to further your skills.
+This course suits all levels of climbers from beginner to advanced and is a great way to further your skills.
 You will need a good level of fitness as you will be moving for a minimum of three hours on the rocks plus some additional hiking.
-Even though rock climbing is all about using good movement technique rather than muscling up a cliff using brute strength, a weekend in the alpine environment will test you.
+Even though climbing is all about using good movement techniques, a weekend in the alpine environment will test you.
+Minimum experience includes strong hiking and/or scrambling experience.
 Be prepared for two full days of strenuous climbing in cold temperatures and changeable weather conditions.

 What if I’ve never alpine climbed before?

 If you’ve never alpine climbed before, we recommend taking an introduction to climbing course or spending a day with a guide learning the basics prior to booking this adventure.

 Alpine climbing is not for first-time rock climbers, but if you have some experience in scrambling and hiking, there are routes that you can successfully complete with the help of a guide.
 This course is meant to develop existing skills that will take your climbing to the next level.
 You will spend time on rock, snow, and ice terrain to round out the skill set with guides that have years and years of mountain experience to share with you.

 All technical climbing equipment will be provided by your guiding service.
 However, if you have your own gear, feel free to bring it.
 You’ll need: